PeterHuberSg/WpfWindowsLib/README.md

-# Base WPF Window functionality for data entry and writing custom controls
+# Base WPF Window functionality for data entry

 ## Table of content
 [About](#about)